Riverscapes/CatchmentTool/README.md

 ### ArcGIS Geoprocessing Requirements
 * We recommend this tool be run with 64-bit python geoprocessing enabled.
 * All inputs, including vector and raster data, are assumed to be in the same coordinate system and projection.
 UTM or North America Albers Equal Area projections are recommended.
-* Remove M and Z values from the shape field of the stream network feature class.
+* Remove M and Z values from the shape field of the input stream network feature class.

 ## Recommended Processing Workflow
 ### Data Preprocessing